BlockDev69/django_mass_email_project/readme.md

 # 🎉Contribution

-All ideas and contributions are welcome and will be analyzed and responded to as soon as possible.
+All ideas and contributions are welcome.😁
-So don't hesitate.😁